Common Mortgage Scams In 2023 And How To Avoid Them

 Mortgage wire fraud is carried out by scammers who impersonate escrow officers, real estate agents or the lender.
 In this scheme, they attempt to get the prospective homeowner to wire funds into an illegitimate account for financial gain during the closing process.

-These sophisticated mortgage scams often include crime organizations and untraceable offshore accounts, making the funds nearly impossible to recoup.
+These sophisticated mortgage scams often include criminal organizations and untraceable offshore accounts, making the funds nearly impossible to recoup.

 Homeowners in financial distress are a common target for mortgage scammers.
 Predatory lending schemes use a variety of methods, like equity skimming, loan modification, and rescue and relief schemes to take advantage of vulnerable homeowners.